Child Mental Health

 Most states have a lack of adequate home and community-based mental health support for children and families even though these services cost less and have better outcomes.
 This too often leads to children being placed in facilities that cost 7-10 times more than community-based services provided to children living with families.

-Because of the lack of community-based providers, some states send foster children out of state to receive mental health treatment.
-In 2019, 19,415 foster children were placed out of state and every state had foster children placed out of state.
+Because of the lack of community-based providers, some states send children in foster care out of state to receive mental health treatment.
+In 2019, 19,415 children in foster care were placed out of state and every state had children placed out of state.
 Most states have hundreds, but some have thousands placed out of state.